-Cover material for daily operations of the landfill is obtained from the designated stockpile area.
-The location for the Cover Material Stockpile is shown on Sheet C-2 of the Fill Sequence Plan drawings.
-The stockpile is located in the footprint of the Stage II Landfill, as shown on the Fill Sequence Plans located in Appendix B to this permit application.
-The landfill currently has sufficient cover material available for one year.
+Cover material for daily operations of the landfill is obtained from a designated stockpile area.
+The location for the Cover Material Stockpile is located in the footprint of the Stage II Landfill and moves as future Stages are built.
 The County has an open purchase order to buy cover soil as needed to supplement the on-site stockpiles.
 To minimize soil usage, Manatee County has purchased mechanically operated tarp-type alternate daily cover system (ADC).
 Tarps are laid across the working face and taken up the next day.
 Tarps are loaded to minimize the effects of wind uplift.
 If waste is not deposited on the working face within 24 hours, then soil is used as the cover material.
 The areas of the working face not covered by the tarps are covered with soil.

-- h.
-Operations of Gas, Leachate, and Storm Water Controls Leachate management is described in K-8.0, gas monitoring in K-9.0 and storm water controls in K-10.0 - i.
-Water Quality Monitoring See Part L of this permit application. - j.
-Maintaining and Cleaning the Leachate Collection System The entire LCRS was jetted and pressure cleaned in June and July 2015.
+K.2.h Operations of Gas, Leachate, and Storm Water Controls

+Leachate management is described in K-8, gas monitoring in K-9 and storm water controls in K-10.

+K.2.i Water Quality Monitoring

+See Part L of this permit application.

+K.2.j Maintaining and Cleaning the Leachate Collection System

+The entire LCRS was jetted and pressure cleaned in June and July 2015.
 The report on the pressure cleaning is provided in Appendix A to the permit application.

-3.0 Landfill Records and Record Locations
+K.3 LANDFILL RECORDS AND RECORD LOCATIONS